HeshamSHY/Turtly-Farmer/README.md

 - [ ] Farm all crops
 - [ ] Auto craft crops into something specified by user
+- [ ] Make the farmland size configurable
 - [ ] (Maybe, idk) add support for other languages

 ## Support, Issues & Suggetions